Petition was launched 9th of March 2018 and 1602 developers already signed it !

 FaaS products like AWS Lambda are to "compute" similar what AWS S3 is to "storage".
 It's the new era of web application Architecture and Ruby community wants to be in the front line !

-The hearth of every application is computing power.
+The heart of every application is computing power.
 Serverless is not different.
 That's why it's so critical to have Ruby available for FaaS.

 Goal of this website is to prove to FaaS providers there is a large demand from Ruby community in building applications this way with Ruby language